ajs123/KBikeBLE/HOWTO.md

 ### Stability and filtering of resistance measurements
 The resistance measurements are pretty sensitive (a few digits translates to a 1% change) and the nRF52840 analog to digital converter has some variability from measurement to measurement.
 Accordingly, KBikeBLE provides some ability to filter measurements to provide a steadier display.

 An important note at the outset: Measurements should be *fairly* consistent.
 Unfiltered, % resistance might flicker by one digit, or maybe two.
-Using a release of the Adafruit nRF52 core beyond version 0.24 should provide cleaner readings because it provides an advantageous ADC setting (at this writing, the current Master on github provides this, and you then want to uncomment #define SAADC_TACQ in options.h).
+Using a release of the Adafruit nRF52 core beyond version 0.24 should provide cleaner readings because it provides an advantageous ADC setting.
+If you are using a version beyond 0.24, including the current github master, then you then want to uncomment #define SAADC_TACQ in options.h to take advantage of it.

 If the resistance display jumps around a lot, check that your wiring is secure.
 Check in particular whether the indicated resistance varies with whether the display is at full brightness, or dimmed.
 Through the command line interface, you can also check the resistance when the display is off but Bluetooth hasn't shut down yet.
 The resistance measurements should not depend upon the display.
 If they do, this is a specific indication that your ground connection at the Feather isn't secure.